Vancelot11/LUG-IOTA/usbSerial/GPS/README.md

 # GPS Demo

-This code demonstrates parsing the data stream from a GPS receiver.
+This code demonstrates parsing the data stream from a GPS receiver in various languages.